Intuitionistic logic: Formula translation

-Another relationship is given by the Gödel–Gentzen negative translation, which provides an embedding of classical first-order logic into intuitionistic logic: a first-order formula is provable in classical logic if and only if its Gödel–Gentzen translation is provable intuitionistically.
-Therefore, intuitionistic logic can instead be seen as a means of extending classical logic with constructive semantics.
+Weakening statements by adding two negations before existential quantifiers (and atoms) is also the core step in the double-negation translation.
+It constitutes an embedding of classical first-order logic into intuitionistic logic: a first-order formula is provable in classical logic if and only if its Gödel–Gentzen translation is provable intuitionistically.
+For example, any theorem of classical propositional logic of the form $\psi\to\phi$ has a proof consisting of an intuitionistic proof of $\psi\to\neg\neg\phi$ followed by one application of double-negation elimination.
+Intuitionistic logic can thus be seen as a means of extending classical logic with constructive semantics.